Lizdev-05/nextevent/README.md

 ### Testing

-In order to run tests for this project make sure you have installed all previously mentioned [prerequisites](#prerequisites) section, then run the code below.
+In order to run tests for this project make sure you have installed all previously mentioned [prerequisites](#prerequisites) sections, then run the code below.

 - Run all tests
   - This should run all tests using 'react-test-renderer'